-- Follow up studies may be required for groups living in particular geographic areas or in specific situations, such as urban-peri regions or nomadic populations. - While the quantitative analysis of the study disaggregates men and women, further attention should be given to LGBTIQ+ and Gender Diverse populations. - The report is able to address the extent to which people with disabilities are left behind, but the UN may wish to investigate how this varies with different types of disability. - Despite not being identified in the systematic review and in national statistics, the study suggests that the UN should conduct further research that includes refugees and asylum seekers.
+- Follow up studies may be required for groups living in particular geographic areas or in specific situations, such as urban-peri regions or nomadic populations. - While the quantitative analysis of the study disaggregates men and women, further attention should be given to sexual and gender diverse populations. - The report is able to address the extent to which people with disabilities are left behind, but the • UN may wish to investigate how this varies with different types of disability. - Despite not being identified in the systematic review and in national statistics, the study suggests • that the UN should conduct further research that includes refugees and asylum seekers.

 Picture: Residents of a coastal village in Lombok, West Nusa Tenggara Province.
-Photo credit: UNDP
+Photo credit: UNDP chapter 6 REFERENCES

-CHAPTER 6 REFERENCES

-A DATA-DRIVEN STUDY IDENTIFYING INEQUALITIES AND DISCRIMINATION FACED BY THOSE FURTHEST LEFT BEHIND 26 SEPTEMBER 2022
+LEAVE NO ONE BEHIND IN INDONESIA A DATA-DRIVEN STUDY IDENTIFYING INEQUALITIES AND DISCRIMINATION THAT CAN BE FACED BY THOSE FURTHEST LEFT BEHIND 26 SEPTEMBER 2022